aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

     - *for you and I* should be *for you and me*
     - *between you and I* should be *between you and me*

-- Numerous capitalization and punctuation errors in Open Source documentation (I'm here to help fix those!)
+- Numerous capitalization and punctuation errors in Open Source documentation (I'm here to help address those!)